eba472/blog/README.md

 TODO:
-- Remove tailwind from blog post ✅
-- center menu ✅
-- Add links to social media: Facebook, Instagram, Linkedin, Twitter, Github ✅
+- Refactoring: upgrade utils.module.css to tailwind ✅
+- Fix bug: when going too project, the title is moving ✅
-- timeline
+- detailed timeline with more info on projects
 - View full resume as PDF
 - Good gallery view
 - List of projects